 Holy wreaths and ribbons, Batman!
 This wreath is perfect for a more minimalist Halloween style.
 Wrap a thin metal hoop in black burlap ribbon, then form curved, evenly-spaced “spokes” with stiff wire.
 Trace and cut out your bats from cardboard, spray paint them black, and attach them to the wreath with a glue gun.
 Arrange your bats so they look like they’re swarming in flight, and hang the wreath from your front door with a shiny black ribbon.

 4) No Tricks, Just Treats

 For something on the sweeter side, try a candy wreath!
+Here’s how to make a candy wreath of your own.
 First, find lollipops, taffy, or other candies in translucent packaging that go with your preferred color scheme.
 Attach the candies to a foam wreath form using small pins or regular glue — don’t use hot glue, which will melt the plastic!
 When you’re finished, attach any bow you like to the top.
 We love one made from contrasting polka dot ribbons.

 5) Tangled Webs

 This wreath might be a little unconventional, but we think your Halloween party guests will love it.
 Remove the glass and artwork or photo from an old picture frame, or use a conventional wreath form.
 Spray paint your wreath in a bold color, then tie string or yarn across the frame in a spider web shape.
 Use hot glue or tape to attach your spider web to the inside of the frame, and glue on a few plastic spiders for good measures.